IslamAlsawaftah/reading-notes/Graphs.md

 A graph is a non-linear data structure that can be looked at as a collection of vertices (or nodes) potentially connected by line segments named edges.

-common terminology used when working with Graphs:
+common terminology used when working with Graphs

-Vertex - A vertex, also called a ìnodeî, is a data object that can have zero or more adjacent vertices.
+Vertex - A vertex, also called a ‚Äúnode‚Äù, is a data object that can have zero or more adjacent vertices.

 Edge - An edge is a connection between two nodes.